jeonggyukim/jeonggyukim.github.io.old/content/research/research.md

 +++
-# Projects widget.
+# Research widget.
-# This widget displays all projects from `content/project/`.
+# This widget displays all projects from `content/research/`.
-widget = "projects"
+widget = "research"
 active = true
 date = "2016-04-20T00:00:00"

-title = "Projects"
+title = "Research"
 subtitle = ""

 # Order that this section will appear in.